All wood crafters own wood planers. Period.

 These planers are mostly used for professional-grade work.

-It is heavier as compared to the tabletop planer.
+These are bigger and heavier as compared to tabletop planers.
 They can do the job without a benchtop position.

 Stationary planers are more powerful and fast in their performance.